Anne of Burgundy, Lady of Ravenstein: Second marriage

-In 1470, now aged 35, Anne remarried to her cousin, Adolph of Cleves, Lord of Ravenstein and Wijnendale (1425–1492).
-He was the younger son of Adolph I, Duke of Cleves (1373–1448) and his consort, Mary of Burgundy (1393–1466), Anne's paternal aunt.
-Adolph was also widowed and had previously been married to Infanta Beatrice of Coimbra (1435–1462), a granddaughter of John I, King of Portugal.
-He had one surviving child from this marriage, 14-year-old Philip (1456–1528) and an illegitimate son, John of Cleves, bastard of Ravenstein.
+In 1470, now aged 35, Anne remarried to her cousin, Adolph of Cleves, Lord of Ravenstein and Wijnendale.
+He was the younger son of Adolph I, Duke of Cleves and Mary of Burgundy, Anne's paternal aunt.
+Adolph was also widowed and had previously been married to Infanta Beatrice of Coimbra, a granddaughter of John I, King of Portugal.

 Shortly after 1470, Anne acquired Hof van Leffinge (Leffinge House) in Molenmeers, renaming it Hof van Ravenstein (Ravenstein House), a palace that she kept at least until 1501 and possibly until her death.
 In 1475, Adolph became stadtholder-general (steward) of the Low Countries, and in 1483, he was appointed a member of the regency council which governed during the minority of Philip IV, Duke of Burgundy ("Philip the Handsome"; 1478–1506).
 Anne worked on land reclamation in Zeeland, giving her name to a polder known as Sint-Annaland in 1476.
-By 1486, she had had a new church built and by 1487, a second polder, Sint Philipslan.
+By 1486, she had had a new church built and by 1487, a second polder, Sint Philipsland.
 She was widowed for a second time in 1492.
 In 1498 she transferred Sint-Annaland, Hannevosdijk and Moggershil to her half-brother Baudouin of Burgundy, Lord of Fallais (1446–1508), another illegitimate child of Philip the Good.

 Anne died on 14 January 1508.
 Her body was buried next to her second husband's in the Dominican church in Brussels, which has since been demolished.
 Her heart was placed in the church of West-Souburg with the body of her first spouse.
 The castle in West-Souburg and the Zeeland polders were inherited by her (also illegitimate) half-brother, Philip of Burgundy (1464–1524), a priest and Admiral of Flanders.
 Another one of her siblings, Baudouin, who had already received some lands from her while she was alive, inherited Hof van Leffinge.